chadpark07/recipe-investigation/README.md

 **Null Hypothesis**: People rate American and Asian recipes with high use of ingredients the same.

 **Alternate Hypothesis**: People rate American recipes with high use of ingredients higher than Asian recipes with high use of ingredients.

 **Test Statistic**: Difference in mean rating between American recipes with high use of ingredients and Asian recipes with high use of ingredients.
+(Asian - American)

 **Significance Level**: 0.01